Delivery: Fall daytime and online classes; Spring daytime, evening, and online classes

 - CPR certification at the Health Care Provider or Professional Rescuer level (EMS 1010 or equivalent) is required by the end of their first semester in the program.

-- Refer to the Medical Assistant “Information and Application” packets online for information regarding the immunizations required prior to MEDA 1002.
+- Refer to the Medical Assistant “Information and Application” packet online for information regarding the immunizations required prior to MEDA 1002.

 - Students must be able to perform physical tasks to complete course requirements.